Becoming a great salesperson

 Confidence

 To be successful, you need people to believe in you and the product you’re offering.
 This is impossible if you don’t believe in yourself.
-You also need to be able to take knock-backs as rejection is part of the parcel of working in sales.
+You also need to be able to take setbacks as rejection is part of the parcel of working in sales.
 At the same time, you shouldn’t go overboard as arrogance can be a big turn off.

 Persistence is a sales person’s number one asset in the face of the many challenges they will be presented with on a day-to-day basis.